EleutherAI/pythia/README.md

 We provide a tool to view particular portions of the training dataloader used by all models during training, at `utils/batch_viewer.py`.

-First, we need to clone the repository
+First, we need to clone the Pythia repository:
 ```
 git clone https://github.com/EleutherAI/pythia
 ```